db-ru/translates/content/posts/readings-in-database-systems-3-techniques-everyone-should-know.md

 consistency and predicate locks in a database system.
 Communications of the ACM, 19(11):624–633, 1976.

+[^60]: M. J. Fischer, N. A. Lynch, and M. S. Paterson.
+Impossibility of distributed consensus with one faulty process.
+Journal of the ACM (JACM), 32(2):374–382, 1985.

 [^61]: M. J. Franklin.
 Concurrency control and recovery.
 The Computer Science and Engineering Handbook, pages 1–58–1077, 1997.

 [^66]: G. Graefe.
 The five-minute rule twenty years later, and how flash memory changes the rules.
 In DaMoN, 2007.

+[^67]: J. Gray.
+Notes on data base operating systems.
+In Operating Systems: An Advanced Course, volume 60 of Lecture Notes in Computer Science, pages 393–481.
+Springer Berlin Heidelberg, 1978.

 [^69]: J. Gray and G. Graefe.
 The five-minute rule ten years later, and other computer storage rules of thumb.
 ACM SIGMOD Record, 26(4):63–68, 1997.

+[^71]: J. Gray and L. Lamport.
+Consensus on transaction commit.
+ACM Transactions on Database Systems (TODS), 31(1):133–160, Mar.
+2006.

 [^73]: J. Gray and F. Putzolu.
 The 5 minute rule for trading memory for disc accesses and the 10 byte rule for trading memory for cpu time.
 In SIGMOD, 1987.

+[^75]: R. Guerraoui.
+Revisiting the relationship between non-blocking atomic commitment and consensus.
+In WDAG, 1995.

+[^76]: R. Guerraoui, M. Larrea, and A. Schiper.
+Non blocking atomic commitment with an unreliable failure detector.
+In SRDS, 1995.

 [^78]: T. Haerder and A. Reuter.
 Principles of transaction-oriented database recovery.
 ACM Computing Surveys (CSUR), 15(4):287–317, 1983.

+[^92]: F. P. Junqueira, B. C. Reed, and M. Serafini.
+Zab: High-performance broadcast for primary-backup systems.
+In DSN, 2011.

+[^99]: L. Lamport.
+The part-time parliament.
+ACM Transactions on Computer Systems (TOCS), 16(2):133–169, 1998.

+[^100]: B. Lampson and H. Sturgis.
+Crash recovery in a distributed data storage system.
+Technical report, 1979.

+[^102]: B. Liskov and J. Cowling.
+Viewstamped replication revisited.
+Technical report, MIT, 2012.

 [^124]: P. E. O’Neil.
 The escrow transactional method.
 ACM Transactions on Database Systems, 11(4):405–430, 1986

+[^125]: D. Ongaro and J. Ousterhout.
+In search of an understandable consensus algorithm.
+In USENIX ATC, 2014.

 [^127]: R. Ramakrishnan and J. Gehrke.
 Database management systems.
 McGraw Hill, 2000.

+[^141]: F. B. Schneider.
+Implementing fault-tolerant services using the state machine approach: A tutorial.
+ACM Computing Surveys (CSUR), 22(4):299–319, 1990.

+[^145]: D. Skeen.
+Nonblocking commit protocols.
+In SIGMOD, 1981.

 [^150]: M. Stonebraker, G. Held, E. Wong, and P. Kreps.
 The design and implementation of ingres.
 ACM Transactions on Database Systems (TODS), 1(3):